Average Trucking Insurance Costs in 2026

 The type of cargo you haul is one of the most significant factors in determining your trucking insurance costs.
 Different commodities present different risk profiles, and insurance carriers price accordingly.
 Understanding how your cargo type affects your premiums helps you budget accurately and make informed decisions about what freight to pursue.

 General dry freight, which includes consumer goods, building materials, packaged foods, and other non-perishable commodities transported in dry van trailers, carries the most moderate insurance costs.
-Owner-operators hauling general freight typically pay $8,000 to $12,000 per year.
+Owner-operators hauling general freight typically pay for coverage at the lower end of the market.
 The risk profile is relatively predictable, cargo values are moderate, and there are thousands of carriers in this segment, which keeps the insurance market competitive.

 Refrigerated freight, or reefer loads, costs more to insure due to the added risk of temperature-sensitive cargo spoilage.
 If a refrigeration unit fails during transit, an entire load of produce, pharmaceuticals, or frozen goods can be destroyed.
-Cargo insurance for reefer carriers typically costs 25 to 50 percent more than dry freight, and the total insurance package for an owner-operator hauling refrigerated goods might run $10,000 to $15,000 per year.
+Cargo insurance for reefer carriers typically costs more than dry freight, and the total insurance package for an owner-operator hauling refrigerated goods is usually higher as well.
 Carriers operating temperature-controlled equipment in southern routes through cities like Houston, San Antonio, Phoenix, and Miami face additional exposure during summer months when equipment failures are more likely.

 Hazardous materials haulers face the highest insurance costs in the trucking industry.
-Federal law requires minimum liability limits of $1 million for most hazmat loads and $5 million for certain highly dangerous materials.
+Federal law requires higher minimum liability limits for most hazmat loads, with the highest minimums applying to certain highly dangerous materials.
 The potential for environmental contamination, mass casualties, and long-term cleanup costs makes hazmat a high-severity risk that carriers price aggressively.
-An owner-operator hauling hazmat can expect to pay $15,000 to $25,000 or more per year for insurance.
-Fleet operations specializing in hazmat often pay $12,000 to $20,000 per truck.
+An owner-operator hauling hazmat can expect to pay more per year for insurance.
+Fleet operations specializing in hazmat often pay more per truck.

 Auto haulers, which transport vehicles on car carrier trailers, face unique cargo risks because the commodities they carry are expensive and exposed to damage during loading, transit, and unloading.
-Cargo insurance for auto haulers is typically more expensive than general freight, and the total insurance package runs $10,000 to $15,000 per truck for an experienced operator.
+Cargo insurance for auto haulers is typically more expensive than general freight, and the total insurance package runs higher for an experienced operator.

 FMCSA Insurance Requirements